georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 Inkscape versions 0.91 and 0.92 already come with many extensions.
 However they are mostly written in Python 2.
-Even though Python 3.4 was released back in 2014 and many people were writting in Python 3, Inkscape extensions were still in Python 2 for many years.
+Even though Python 3.4 was released back in 2014 and many people were writing in Python 3, Inkscape extensions were still in Python 2 for many years.
 The reason is that most system extensions were created by various developers over time and it requires some serious work to convert them to Python 3.
 Note Python 3 is not compatible with Python 2.

 Finally with the Inkscape 1.0 release, the extensions are upgraded to Python 3.
-The Inscape 1.1 extensions require Python 3.6 and above.
+The Inkscape 1.1 extensions require Python 3.6 and above.
 If you somehow get an old Inkscape extension which does not work in version 1.1, try to load it with Inkscape 0.92.5 and it may work well.